czaloumi/ironman-2019/README.md

         Pro t-test statistic: -7.76, Pro p-value: 0.0

-The large, negative t-test statistic value means there is a very big difference between the gender's mean overall times.
-The very small p-value allows us to reject the null hypothesis in favor of the alternative hypothesis.
-Therefore we can reason that pro male triathletes, on average, race faster than pro women triathletes.
+The significant p-value allows us to reject the null hypothesis in favor of the alternative hypothesis.
+Therefore we can reason that **pro male triathletes, on average, race faster than pro female triathletes.**

 We can run a similar test on the amateur gender groups:

         Amateur t-test statistic: 0.45, Amateur p-value: 0.65

-The amateur race times yield a less significant p-value therefore we cannot reject the null hypothesis.
-Amateur male and female triathletes have similar racetimes, on average.
+The amateur race times yield a less significant p-value therefore we cannot reject the null hypothesis. **Amateur male and female triathletes have similar racetimes, on average.**

 It's important to note that by "amateur" we are referring to anyone who is not in the professional division.
 This bucket is sensitive to outliers.

-Next I plotted correlation heatmaps using the seaborn package to see what correlation split times have with division ranking.
-Again, we have the pro division on the left, and amateurs on the right.
+The following correlation heatmaps allow us to view correlations between event times and athlete division ranking.
+The pro division on the left, and amateurs on the right.

 <img src="images/heatmap2.png" alt="raw" width=50% height=50%/><img src="images/heatmap1.png" alt="raw" width=50% height=50%/>
 <br>